Workers' Compensation Rights

 That depends on your situation.
 There are a wide variety of benefits available under the Massachusetts workers’ compensation system.
 The primary benefits are weekly compensation for lost income during the period an injured employee cannot work, and coverage of medical expenses associated with the injured worker’s reasonable and necessary medical care.
 The following headings discuss the specific types of benefits available to injured Massachusetts employees, depending on the type and severity of the work-related injury or illness.
 For assistance with your workers’ compensation claim, please contact us online or call us toll free at 800-367-0871 to speak with an experienced workers’ compensation attorney at Kantrovitz & Associates, P.C.

 With few exceptions, Massachusetts requires that all private employers provide workers’ compensation insurance for all employees, with coverage beginning from a worker’s first day on the job.
 Covered employees generally include anyone who earns a salary or wages from their employer, whether employed full-time or part-time.
 This includes domestic servants, such as housekeepers or nannies, who work for their employer at least sixteen hours per week.
 It also includes undocumented workers.
+A business owner is eligible for workers’ compensation benefits, if the owner exercises his or her option to be considered an employee for workers’ compensation purposes.

 In addition, the great majority of government employees in Massachusetts are entitled to workers’ compensation benefits upon suffering a job-related injury or disabling condition.
 This includes state government workers, and most county and municipal employees.